Sylvia Michel (minister)

-Sylvia Michel (born 25 December 1935) is a Swiss Reformed minister.
+Sylvia Michel (25 December 1935 – 24 June 2025) was a Swiss Reformed minister.
 She served as Europe's first female church council president by being elected to the position for the Reformed Church of Aargau.
 A church award is named after her.
 She also served as president of a working group concerning South Africa.
+Michel died at a nursing home in Wald, Zürich, on 24 June 2025, at the age of 89.